If you are looking for accommodation, click here to find hotels near the RDS.

 Entry Closing Dates:

-To be confirmed (with exceptions for entries to classes with qualifiers held after this date).
+5pm on Friday, 29 June (with exceptions for entries to classes with qualifiers held after this date).

 Foreign Buying Programme: